 The line on a shore where all the plastic bottles, dead fish and flip flops are found is the high tide mark.
 In many cases the low tide line is difficult to find without local knowledge.

-The photo right shows the boom positioned correctly passing the high water mark shown by the line of seaweed.
+The photo right shows the boom positioned correctly passing the high water mark shown by the black line of dead seaweed.

 Be aware when pumping water into this type of boom that small pebbles and or sand may be pumped into the tube as well.
 This will cause serious problems later by both increasing the weight of the boom as well as the difficulty of getting it back out without damaging the boom.